Geology in Essex Walls

 The ‘Bunter’ stones are usually very smooth cobbles of fine-grained or sugary sandstone.
 Colour varies from white through pink to brown, often mottled.
 Other types of quartzite are dark brown or coarser in texture, usually these all look ‘sugary’ when seen close-up.
 Count these all simply as ‘quartzite’.
 ‘Bunter’ cobbles are commonly seen to have split along flat planes.
 Mostly they are less than about 6” or 15cm across.
 Opaque looking c.f. vein quartz.

 These are pale quartzites that are extremely tough.
-They are often larger than 6” or 15cm across, and are sometimes very large.
+They are often larger than 6” or 15cm across, and are sometimes quite large.
 They are normally not rounded or wholly smooth; sometimes they look gnarled.
 They have a very fine ‘caster sugar’ texture.
 White to pale creamy brown in colour unless weathered and stained grey to dark brown.

 Aka ‘Hertfordshire Puddingstone’, although much is found in Essex.
 Make sure you can distinguish this stone from ferricrete (described below).
 This extremely tough stone is the conglomerate equivalent of sarsen.
 It consists of rounded to broken flint pebbles set in a pale quartzite matrix.
 The flint pebbles are usually (but not always) brown or reddish with a black ‘rind’.
 Characteristically the cobbles of puddingstone have split straight across both matrix and pebbles, due to their equal degrees of toughness, providing a flattish plum pudding picture.
 Some surfaces may be shiny.
 Sometimes shards of flint are seen in matrix.